Seneca Park HOA

 SPHOA hired Vanguard Management as the management company.
 SPHOA's Board and Vanguard work hand-in-hand to accomplish the Association's business.
 Vanguard performs many services for the Association, such as collecting dues, soliciting vendors to perform services (collect trash, remove snow, or maintain landscaping) or repairs (fixing lights, pavement, trees).
 Vanguard Management requests proposals from vendors for repairs or services, and then presents the proposals to the Board for evaluation and selection.

-The Board of Directors for the Seneca Park Homeowners Association approved an operating budget for the fiscal year beginning January 1, 2024.
-There is no increase in the monthly assessments, which remain $104.50 for 2024.
+The Board of Directors for the Seneca Park Homeowners Association proposed and ratified an operating budget for the fiscal year beginning January 1, 2025.
+The Board approved a 1.44% increase in the monthly assessments for calendar year 2025.
+The proposed monthly assessment is $106 per home for 2025.

 The SPHOA BOARD of DIRECTORS